 Shibuya is a hot spot for clubbing, and there is nowhere better to start your night then at the Shibuya Oiran.

-It opened in 2010 and has quickly become the venue of choice for DJs and clubbers in the know, the first floor offers a quite unusual stand-up bar – which is in contrast to most Japanese bars and izakayas which are usually sit down only, or have very limited space for standing customers.
+It opened in 2010 and has quickly become the venue of choice for DJs and clubbers in the know, the first floor offers a quite unusual stand-up bar – which is in contrast to most Japanese bars and izakayas, which are usually sit down only, or have minimal space for standing customers.

 While on the second floor you can sit down and have something to eat.